Contract Provisions Checklist: Everything You Need to Know

 Notice clauses are helpful for parties who plan to enforce contract terms on another party.
 The notice clause would state the amount of notice given before certain contract actions go into effect.
 As you edit the contract, be sure that all relevant numbers (dates, prices, and any other numerical) are clear throughout the contract.
 Also, include clear start and end dates for all terms.
 List all the materials needed by each party to fulfill their contractual obligations.
 Finally, specific payment terms and options are a must.

 If you need help with creating a contract provisions checklist, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.